florentpoujol/minicms-osv/readme.md

 # Mini CMS - Old-School - Vanilla

 The point of this project is to practice back-end web development with PHP, by creating a basic CMS with some constraints :
 - _old-school_: use only procedural code (no OOP) and no specific organization of files or code design pattern (like MVC),
 - _vanilla_: no framework or non-native libraries.

 Exceptions for file organization: use a single public `index.php` as a front-controller while all other PHP files are outside of the web root.
 Exceptions for OOP/non-native libraries: PDO, Markdown, PHP Mailer.

-Efforts must still be done to keep the code reasonably clean, clear and especially secure.
+Efforts must still be done to keep the code reasonably clean, clear and secure.

 ## General features